Green Party nominates candidate for CD11 special election

 In addition, Lane will address issues surrounding the stalled clean up efforts by NYC in the wake of Hurricane Sandy in 2012, and delays by FEMA in compensating victims and providing loans for small businesses.

-Posted on March 3, 2015, in Campaign News, Lane and tagged Brooklyn, CD 11, Congress, Dan Donovan, Daniel Pantaleo, Eric Garner, FEMA, Green Party, Hank Bardel, james lane, Michael Grimm, NYPD, staten island.
+Posted on March 3, 2015, in Campaign News and tagged Brooklyn, CD 11, Congress, Dan Donovan, Daniel Pantaleo, Eric Garner, FEMA, Green Party, Hank Bardel, james lane, Michael Grimm, NYPD, staten island.
 Bookmark the permalink.
 2 Comments.